cbaird21/Chandler-Baird-Portfolio/README.md

 ## User Story

-aAs an employer I want to view a potential employee's deployed portfolio of work samples so that I can review samples of their work and asses whether they're a good canidate for an open position.
+As an employer I want to view a potential employee's deployed portfolio of work samples so that I can review samples of their work and asses whether they're a good canidate for an open position.

 ## Acceptance Criteria